Stanley H. Fuld: Life

 On April 25, 1946, Fuld was appointed by Dewey, now Governor, a judge of the New York Court of Appeals to fill the vacancy caused by the death of George Z. Medalie.
 In November 1946, he was elected on the Republican ticket to a 14-year term, and re-elected on the Republican and Democratic tickets in 1960.
 In 1966, he was elected unopposed Chief Judge of the Court of Appeals.
 In that capacity, after the Attica Prison riot was brutally suppressed in 1971, Governor Nelson Rockefeller invited him and four other state judges to appoint a citizens' committee to investigate the entire affair.
 He retired from the bench at the end of 1973 when he reached the constitutional age limit of 70 years, and returned to private practice.

 Judge Fuld authored the majority opinions in Auten v.
 Auten and Babcock v.
 Jackson, which are widely considered to be landmark cases in American choice of law revolution.

 Personal life

 On May 29, 1930, Fuld married Florence Geringer (d.
 1975).
 After her death, he married Stella Rapaport.
-He died at his home in West Palm Beach, Palm Beach County, Florida.
+He died at his home in West Palm Beach, Florida.